Other Projects…

 ⭆ Features

-Clean Database: Cleans up any orphan data links that may exist to help prevent corrupt data.
+Clean Database: Cleans up orphan data links that may exist to help prevent corrupt data.
 Often used before “Empty Tombstone” to troubleshoot sync issues.

 Convert database to Local: Moves cloud data into local folders.
 Not recommended unless you plan on only collecting data locally.

-Empty Tombstone:E Clears deletion cache, often used to troubleshoot sync issues.
+Empty Tombstone: Clears the deletion cache, often used to troubleshoot sync issues.

-⭆ Usage After launching the app:
+⭆ Usage

 ✅ Select a task from the drop-down (e.g., “Move Event”).

-Big 12 College Basketball Recruiting Class Grades from 2016-2025 ⬇️
+Big 12 College Basketball Recruiting Class Grades, 2016–2025

-University of Arizona vs ASU Basketball Recruit Comparisons ⬇️
+University of Arizona vs. ASU Basketball Recruit Comparisons

 VGS Batch Importer